TodePond/TodePondDotCom/sky/non-binary/readme.md

 There's an aspect where I feel like an imposter in those conversations.
 Like "maybe I count as a man in those calculations" but I'm quite good at shutting up that voice in my head nowadays.

 There's an aspect where I get to feel like a completely neutral party on the matter.
-The topic / Interventions on gender balance don't affect me in any way / positively or negatively, so I feel a sense privilege and responsibility to get involved and act freely and try to help make things better.
+The topic / Interventions on gender balance don't affect me in any way / positively or negatively, so I feel a sense of privilege and responsibility to get involved and act freely and try to help make things better.

 (Well I mean, gender balance interventions *do* affect me and everyone positively, but you know what I mean: They don't directly impact my level of involvement as much as they do for binary people)